jpharvey8/Kickstarter-analysis/README.md

 Based on the Theatre Outcomes by Launch Date line graph, I can conclude that May is the best month to launch a campaign and December is the worst month to launch a campaign.

-Based on the Outcomes Based on Goals line graph, I can conclude campaigns within the $15000 or less range are more likely to succeed than fail.
+Based on the Outcomes Based on Goals line graph, I can conclude campaigns within the $15000 or less and $35000 to $44999 ranges are more likely to succeed than fail.

 Limitations that might have affected this dataset include: the cities that the campaigns took place in – Some cities have higher density and contributors make more/less income and the currency rate to USD from different countries might reflect more/less money contributed when converted.